Here it is.

 [bctt tweet=”Preach to get money to people not money from people”]

 And here’s one simple reason: your people are thinking about it.

-Dads worry about paying city rates, power bills and now the kids want the Netflix.
+Dads worry about paying city rates, and power bills, and now the kids want Netflix.

 Young adults fret about their car payments